 Across the state, the health status of Latinos is of great concern to the community.
-During MCLA's listening sessions in Greater Minnesota in the summer of 2017, three major themes that impact the health and well-being of rural Latino communities emerged: immigration status as a barrier to health insurance and affordable health care; language barriers and quality medical interpretation, and level of integration (or sense of belonging) to these towns.
+During MCLA's listening sessions in Greater Minnesota in the summers of 2017 and 2018, three major themes that impact the health and well-being of rural Latino communities emerged: immigration status as a barrier to health insurance and affordable health care; language barriers and quality medical interpretation, and level of integration (or sense of belonging) to these towns.
 Based on our conversations with participants in the seven towns visited, the following main recommendations were validated with them after returning to these localities in the fall:

 - Support initiatives aiming at allowing more individuals to opt for health insurance.